edmacabebe/ipromise.io/ipromise_io-proposal.md

   * Immutable provenance and historical traceability from food, medicine, dry-goods, etc. is essential in ensuring quality, authenticity, and greater accountability to its management in the supply/value-chain.

-  * Skilled resource achievements while performing from the Academe down to its career lifetime could be tracked for rapid deployments to projects.

   * Substrate will be leveraged as the smart contract ledger that defines the desired properties and conditions.
     It will be deployed as a PoC over Kusama platform and eventually for PolkaDot.